curegit/halftone-converter/README.md

 #### --key RATE, --key-from RATE

-black ingredient threshold within 0.0-1.0 for RGB-CMYK conversion when the naive transform is used
+black component threshold within 0.0-1.0 for RGB-CMYK conversion when the naive transform is used

 #### -K, --keep-all